oscarpalmer/magnus/README.md

 Whenever the value for an input-target changes, the new value will be stored in the controller's data, update the contents of output-targets _(using the same key)_, as well as update the values of input-targets _(using the same key)_.

+> [!IMPORTANT]
+> _Unlike regular targets, these special ones will only try to map the first proper attribute value, i.e., `talin.first talin.second` will only match `talin.first` to avoid unwanted effects in controller data stores._

-#### Outputting JSON
+#### Inputting & outputting JSON

-If you have any kind of object you wish to display, either the complete data for a controller or a key-based value in the controller's data, you may do so with the `:json`-suffix in the attribute value, e.g., `talin.object:json`.
+If you have any kind of object you wish to edit or display, either the complete data for a controller or a key-based value in the controller's data, you may do so with the `:json`-suffix in the attribute value, e.g., `talin.object:json`, and Magnus will do its best to handle whatever JSON-y data you're working with.

 #### Input & output example